Active sorting of particles as an illustration of the Gibbs mixing paradox: A Hopfield--Ninio Sorter Based on Energy Preference

 \subsection{Steady State}

-The system of nonlinear ODEs which represent this reaction network is written in appendix~\ref{app:SSS}.
-As in the previous model, the steady state is exactly calculable, and we can compute the entropy change for a given set of parameters as before.
-With reference to equation~(\ref{eqn:ASS}), we find that we can achieve better-than-equilibrium sorting for any $\Delta F$, provided the kinetic rate of the energy-consuming transition, $\kappa$, is substantially smaller than the other rates, and $k_{\rm off}\gg k_{\rm on}$.
-The improvement is particularly impressive when the particles are highly distinguishable, and the Hopfield--Ninio sorter behaves like an equilibrium sorter with $\Delta F\to2\Delta F$.
+The system of nonlinear ODEs which represent this reaction network is written in Appendix~\ref{app:SSS}.
+As in the previous model, the steady state is exactly calculable (see Appendix~\ref{app:SSS}) and we can compute the entropy change for a given set of parameters as before.
+Better-than-equilibrium sorting can be achieved for any $\Delta G$, provided the kinetic rate of the energy-consuming transition, $\kappa$, is substantially smaller than the other rates, and $k_{\rm off}\gg k_{\rm on}$.
+The improvement is particularly impressive when the particles are highly distinguishable (ie $\Delta G$ is large), such that the Hopfield--Ninio sorter behaves like an equilibrium sorter with $\Delta G\to2\Delta G$.

-We may also choose kinetic rates that cause us to pay work for sorting \textit{worse} than Boltzmann.
+We may also choose a different set of kinetic rates that cause us to pay work for sorting \textit{worse} than Boltzmann.
 This is possible when the rate $\kappa$ is large, and the sorting network encourages particles of both species to bypass the proofreading machinery in both directions via the energy-consuming transitions.
-These predictions for good and bad sorting regimes are shown to agree with simulations in appendix~\ref{app:SSS}.
+These predictions for good and bad sorting regimes are shown to agree with simulations in Appendix~\ref{app:SSS}.